terasky-k8s-training/k8s-training-portworx/docs/task.md

    **Scenario**: Increase the volume size by [patching the PVC spec](./readmes/dynamic-provision.md).

    **Action**:
-   - Edit the PVC used by WordPress to request more storage.
+   - Patch the PVC used by WordPress to request more storage.
+        - Name: data-wordpress-mariadb-0
+        - Size: 10Gi
    - Verify that the volume has been resized.
    - Inspect the volume to see more information about it.
    - Make sure the file system of the pod also got resized (by using df -h).